Map of the Best Springs in Florida

-The Chassahowitzka River lower half is part of the Chassahowitzka National Wildlife Refuge.
-The river is West of Orlando and flows to the Gulf of Mexico.
-The Chassahowitzka River is unique in that it is one of the most ecologically healthy rivers in west-central Florida.
+- The Chassahowitzka River's lower half is part of the Chassahowitzka National Wildlife Refuge.
+The river is west of Orlando and flows to the Gulf of Mexico.
+The Chassahowitzka River is unique because it is one of the most ecologically healthy rivers in west-central Florida.
 SFWMD.

-Spring Creek outflows to Apalachee Bay.
-Land near the springs is part of the St. Marks National Wildlife Refuge.
+- Spring Creek outflows to Apalachee Bay.
+The land near the springs is part of the St. Marks National Wildlife Refuge.
 Caveatlas.com

-Wall Spring is North West of the city of Tampa.
-Used to be a spa and bathing area.
+- Wall Spring is northwest of the city of Tampa.
+It used to be a spa and bathing area.
 Now it is a large recreational area.
 Pinellas County

-Baltzell Spring is surrounded by beautiful trails for hiking.
-It is at the edge of Florida Caverns State Park and attracts hunters in the Spring time Florida Hikes.
+- Baltzell Spring is surrounded by beautiful trails for hiking.
+It is at the edge of Florida Caverns State Park and attracts hunters in the Spring time.

-Morrison spring is a great mixture of pristine surroundings and adequate park facilities with a boat ramp.
-A quick 15min paddle will give you access to Choctawatchee River.
-Water is cool and crystal clear.
-Morrison springs is North of Panama City Beach.
+- Morrison Springs is an excellent mixture of pristine surroundings and adequate park facilities with a boat ramp.
+The water is cool and crystal clear.
+A quick 15min paddle will give you access to the Choctawhatchee River.
+Morrison springs is north of Panama City Beach.

-Crystal River Springs are north of Tampa.
-A cluster of 50 springs designated as a first-magnitude system that feeds Kings Bay.
-Crystal River Springs group is the second largest springs group in Florida Hunter Springs Park.
+- Crystal River Springs is north of Tampa.
+A cluster of 50 springs is designated as a first-magnitude system that feeds Kings Bay.
+Crystal River Springs group is the second largest spring group in Florida Hunter Springs Park.
 It includes all sorts of amenities for visiting families.
-There is parking and a fee.
-Crystal River FL.

-North East of Panama City beach is a group of springs in the Jackson Blue Springs Recreation area.
+- Jackson Bue Springs: Northeast of Panama City beach is a group of springs in the Jackson Blue Springs Recreation area.
 The springs are accessible during the summer.
-The rest of the year you need to get a boat to see the spring.
-In addition to swimming and diving in the main spring, it is possible to snorkel across the basin, or canoe and float downstream to the smaller streams.
-These include Shangri-La, Indian Washtub, and Twin Caves, all of which are within a half mile of Jackson Blue.
-The park has all sorts of amenities for families: Source: Floridahikes.com
+You need to get a boat to see the springs for the rest of the year.
+In addition to swimming and diving in the main spring, it is possible to snorkel across the basin or canoe and float downstream to the smaller streams.
+These include Shangri-La, Indian Washtub, and Twin Caves, all within a half-mile of Jackson Blue.
+The park has all sorts of amenities for families.

-Warm Mineral Springs is North of Fort Myers, and the only warm spring in Florida.
+- Warm Mineral Springs is north of Fort Myers and the only warm spring in Florida.
 Formed by a Karst Window some 30,000 years ago.
-This is a mineral spring that has up to 51 minerals, including salt, sulfur and gases.
+This mineral spring has gases plus up to 51 minerals, including salt and sulfur.
 It is a special place for health lovers to go.
 The fame of the waters has brought some residents looking for healing waters.
-This is a private spa with an entry fee Source: Visitflorida.com.
+This is a private spa with an entry fee.

 Comprehensive information about Branford Spring is found on Outdoorproject.com